-(Millions of yen) March 31, 2018 March 31, 2019 Increase (Decrease) Present value of in-force business premiums 191,079 229,544 38,465
+March 31, 2019 March 31, 2020 Increase (Decrease) Present value of in-force business premiums 229,544 303,251 73,707

 - The time value of financial options and guarantees could be calculated stochastically using a set of market-consistent risk-neutral economic scenarios for the cash flows with options or guarantees.
-However, the time value of options and guarantees is set as nil as the products of Lifenet are nonparticipating death and medical coverage protection products with no surrender value. - The frictional cost of capital represents the costs associated with maintaining the level of capital which the company considers as required in continuing the life insurance business.
-For details, see Sections 4.(10) and 4.(11). - The allowance for non-hedgeable risk is an estimate of the impact of non-hedgeable risks which are not adequately allowed for directly in the certainty equivalent present value of future profit.
-For details, see Section 4.(12).
+However, the time value of options and guarantees is set to nil as the products of Lifenet are nonparticipating death and medical coverage protection products with no surrender value. - The frictional cost of capital represents the costs associated with maintaining the level of capital which the company considers as required in continuing the life insurance business (see Sections 4.(10) and 4.(11)). - The allowance for non-hedgeable risk is an estimate of the impact of non-hedgeable risks which are not adequately allowed for directly in the certainty equivalent present value of future profit (see Section 4.(12)).